deepakmahakale/ror.tips/_posts/2023-09-05-how-to-change-column-default-in-rails.md

 layout: single
 title: How to change column default in rails?
 description: &description >
-  Need to change a column default in rails?
+  This article explains how to change a column default in rails.
-  Let's see how to do it.
 excerpt: *description
 date: 2023-09-05
 categories: